Park City parents upset after disturbing assault video posted to social media

 Parents said the boy who was attacked is new to the Park City School District.

-Fine said no staff members nor any students were injured during the incident.
+Fine said no staff members nor any other students were injured during the incident.

-Caleb Fine said the school is following school board policy and is going to work hard to make sure it is a safe environment for students.
+Caleb Fine said the school is following school board policy and will work hard to make sure it is a safe environment for students.

 “It did not give anymore much information or maybe security in knowing there’s going to be some consequences,” one concerned parent of a Treasure Mountain Junior High Student said.